Reviews

 20) Locate the end-stop wire on the print bed assembly and connect it to the electronics board inside the base assembly.

-Note: make sure the wires connected to the base assembly are setting inside the base assembly and not partly outside or sandwiched between the print bed assembly and base assembly.
+Note: make sure the wires connected to the base assembly are sitting inside the base assembly and not partly outside or sandwiched between the print bed assembly and base assembly.

 22) Carefully slide the print bed to the right on the print bed assembly until two screw holes on the under plate are visible.

 23) Screw two of the included 3mm x 10 rounded head screws through the under plate on the print bed assembly to the base assembly using the included #2 allen wrench.
-Note: Don’t over tighten these screws, so that if we need to fix anything we can without having to replace the screws or re-thread the screw holes.
+Note: Don’t over tighten these screws, so that if you need to fix anything later you can without having to replace screws or re-thread the holes.

 24) Carefully slide the print bed to the left on the print bed assembly until the remaining two screw holes on the under plate are visible.

 25) Screw the two remaining included 3mm x 10 rounded head screws through the under plate on the print bed assembly to the base assembly using the included #2 allen wrench.
-Note: Don’t over tighten these screws, so that if we need to fix anything we can without having to replace the screws or re-thread the screw holes.
+Note: Same deal - don’t over tighten these.

 26) Locate the spool rack and screw it into the top handle by hand turning it counter clockwise into the provided spool rack connector hole.

-Note: The spool rack is screwed in counter clockwise instead of the standard clockwise so that the filament spool does not unscrew the spool rack during normal use.
+Note: The spool rack is screwed in counter clockwise instead of the standard clockwise so that the filament spool doesn’t unscrew the spool rack during normal use.

 28) [OPTIONAL HEATED BED STEP] Unscrew the Z axis tower assembly from the base assembly, and gently set it on your work surface to the side with the USB plug, leaving the wires attached.